 Prices on the secondary market depend on several factors.
 Older references typically go for $6,500 to $7,500.
 Well-preserved vintage references or specimens with rare dials can fetch much higher prices.

 Try not to lead with your emotions when looking for a luxury, vintage watch.
 Make sure you are buying from a reputable seller and double-check the refund policy to make sure you are comfortable with the terms.

 Yes.
-Beginning with reference 16550 in 1985 running the caliber 3085 movement, the Rolex Explorer II became a fully functional GMT timepiece by allowing independent adjustment of the 24-hour hand.
+Beginning with reference 16550 in 1985 running the 3085 mechanism, the Rolex Explorer II became a fully functional GMT watch by allowing independent adjustment of the 24-hour hand.
 Reference 216570 continues to offer a second time zone function.

 Yes, the Rolex Explorer II features the classic Oyster case, waterproof to 330 feet (100 meters).
 The watch is also equipped with Rolex’s trademark twin-lock double-waterproof crown, making it a decent diving watch in shallow depths.

 The Rolex Explorer II has a storied place in Rolex brand history.
-Its numerous changes over the years have made this adventuresome timepiece a classic among horology enthusiasts.
+Its numerous changes over the years have made this adventuresome watch a classic among horology enthusiasts.
 Reference 16550 and those following placed the chronometer in the company of Rolex’s other GMT-capable watches.
-The shock resistance and antimagnetic hairspring of the caliber 3187 movement make the Explorer II a dependable choice in sports watches.
+The shock resistance and antimagnetic hairspring of the caliber 3187 make the Explorer II watch a dependable choice in sports watches.